InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ______
 #### `getSection` <a name="getsection"></a>

-The `getSection` command can be used to receive the (parsed) object representation of a section of a certain specification.
-Please note that the command may return null when the CMP is not yet loaded.
+The `getSection` command can be used to receive the (parsed) object representation of a section of a certain specification.<br>
+Please note that this command returns `null` for sections that don't allow accessing the section data object outside an event handler.
+It may also return `null` when the CMP is not yet loaded.